 Choosing a Name for Your Event Planning Business

 After graduating from your wedding and event planning courses, you’re ready to start your own business!
-Choosing an effective name for your event planning business shouldn’t be a spur-of-the-moment decision.
-A great name can carry a business to success, so it deserves some serious contemplation.
-Yes, many of the business-greats have already claimed the punny names out there, but don’t lose hope!
+Now, choosing a name for your event planning business shouldn’t be a spur-of-the-moment decision.
+After all, a great name can carry a business to success.

+So, it deserves some serious contemplation!
+Yes, many of the business-greats have already claimed the punny names out there – but don’t lose hope!
 We’re going to give you a rundown of everything you need to know about choosing the perfect business name.
-Let’s get started!

 What’s in a Name?